Neounknow/Powershell/README.md

 See number of log by category
 > Get-EventLog -List

+See log list
+> Get-EventLog -LogName Application -Newest 20

 See log detail
-> Get-EventLog -LogName [Category Name] -Newest 20
+> (Get-Eventlog -index 910 application).message